 Harper had known that for a long time and made peace with it.
 Even death wasn't scary once you stared it in the face long enough.
 Now death was a friend that would take her away.
 She hoped for a better place, but even oblivion would be welcome.
 Few people understood that.
 Her mother, Mary, remained one of the worst.
 Her mother still hoped and prayed for a miracle.
 It just wasn't in her to give up on her daughter.
 Harper watched as her mother cornered the ward nurse and begged to stay just a little while longer.

 Harper expected the nurse to say no. The rules were usually enforced even on mothers.
 However, this time the nurse met her eyes and Harper knew she was being asked for permission.
 With all her family coming to visit, this request to stay made sense.
 It matched what she felt in her aching bones.
 She wasn't going to last much longer, maybe not even this night.
 Of course, she gave permission.
 "Can Mom stay, please?"

 "For a little bit longer, but you need your rest.
 I'll check back in on you later."

 Her mother fussed for a while, straightening pillows that didn't need straightening before sitting in a chair by her side.
 "Would you like to watch a movie?
 I've got your favorite.
 How about Harry Potter?"

 As her mother busied herself with putting the DVD into the player, Harper hit the pain relief button.
 Delivered intravenously the medicine took effect quickly and took the edge off her pain for a while.
 Although she'd suggested a marathon she knew she'd never make through even the first movie.
 Given the way everyone was acting she might not ever wake up again.
-As much as she'd told herself that she was ready was still a bit scary.
-That also meant there was something she needed to say — just in case.
+As much as she'd told herself that she was ready, it was still a bit scary, but it also meant there was something she needed to say — just in case.

 "Mom, you know I love you."